djeada/CMake-Examples/README.md

 Build systems like <i>Make</i> are usualy platform specific.
 You can, however, use a platform-independent meta build system such as CMake.

-Example of CMakeList.txt for our project with three files (main.c code.c code.h):
+An example of CMakeList.txt for our project with three files (main.c code.c code.h):

 ```CMake
 cmake_minimum_required(VERSION 3.15.0)